 A vital component of this eggplant dip recipe is the chilli bean paste.
 There are lots of variations of this paste, but the paste that you want is labelled Chili Bean Sauce and it usually states that it’s made from Sichuan-sourced chillies with broad beans.

-Some recipes for the Sichuan braised eggplant dish suggest deep-frying the eggplant batons at 200°C which will really find you scrambling to remove pieces of eggplant that are browning too fast.
-A temperature of 180°C won’t induce panic or set off your smoke alarm.
+Some recipes for the Sichuan braised eggplant dish suggest deep-frying the eggplant batons at 200°C which will really find you scrambling to remove pieces of eggplant that are browning too fast, whereas a temperature of 180°C won’t induce panic or set off your smoke alarm.
 It’s always best to use a deep fry thermometer for this task.
 Check out our picks of the best thermometers in this post.

-Finally, note that this dip does not need to be served hot, as you would the original braised eggplant dish.
+Finally, note that this dip does not need to be served hot, as you would the original braised fish-fragrant eggplant dish.
 As with most dips, room temperature works and it tastes delicious cold as well.
+If you’re a sourdough baker, do try my Sichuan flavoured sourdough starter discard crackers, one of our best sourdough discard recipes.
+But of course you could always serve it warm with steamed rice, too.
+So good!

 Eggplant Dip Recipe